 To ensure a timely and sound commencement of the project the lead beneficiary presents a start-up report including the information about setting up all necessary project management structures and procedures as well as launching the project.
-The report shall cover first 3 months of the project implementation and shall be submitted to the JTS within 3 months after the start of the implementation of the Project.
+The report shall be submitted in a paper version to the JTS within 3 months after the start of the implementation of the Project and shall cover description of the actions performed by that time.

-The report shall be dated, stamped with the lead beneficiary's institution stamp and signed by the authorised person (according to the Legal Entity Form).
-One original version should be prepared and submitted to the JTS in a form of a binded printout by post as well as electronic (scanned) version via e-mail.
+The report shall be dated, stamped with the lead beneficiary's institution stamp and signed by the authorised person.
+One original version should be prepared and submitted to the JTS in a form of a bound printout by post as well as electronic (scanned) version via e-mail.
 The JTS verifies the report according to the internal checklist within 21 working days after the receiving of the paper version of the report.

 If the content of report does not meet the Programme requirements, the JTS will send out requests for clarifications to the lead beneficiary.
 The lead beneficiary must provide the necessary clarifications within the deadline set in the above mentioned letter (request for clarification).
-In case no
+In case no answer/comments is sent by the JTS within a month after receiving the report by the JTS, the report will be deemed approved.